syok71/MSDSRA_ActiveControl/Read_Me.txt

 Acknowledgement:

 The authors would like to thank Prof. Terje Haukaas who is the code developer of FERUM, respectively.
+The authors also would like to thank Prof. Alan Genz who is the code developer of Genz algorithm.